 The back-end is something the front-end can’t function without.
 The front-end is the “face” of your website or app, while the back-end is its heart, its core.
 So, you need to hire a web developer specializing in back-end if you plan on building a functional web development solution for your business.

 The only time you may not spend a fortune on this type of service, is if you plan to hire a full-stack expert.

 What does a full-stack developer do and when do you need it?

 Ok, there’s front-end/back-end, but can one person be proficient in both?
 Yes, he/she can.
 That’s what full-stack developers do.
 The skillset of a full-stack developer includes both front- and back-end instruments, sometimes even including design.
 So one person can build a website “from the ground up.”

-It may sound amazing at first: why waste money on a team when you can hire one expert that is able to do all the job?
+It may sound amazing at first: why waste money on a team when you can hire a web developer, a single expert that is able to do all the job?
 And of course, there are cases when a full-stack pro is a good choice.

 - Simple web development solutions